-The mission of the West Virginia Library Commission is to promote, assist, and support the development of effective and efficient library services to meet the needs of all citizens.
-The West Virginia Library Commission is mandated in Chapter 10-1-14 of the West Virginia Code to "give assistance, advice and counsel to all school, state- institutional, free and public libraries, and to all communities in the state which may propose to establish libraries...".
+The mission of the West Virginia Library Commission (WVLC) is to promote, assist, and support the development of effective and efficient library services to meet the needs of all citizens.
+It is mandated in Chapter 10-1-14 of the West Virginia Code to "give assistance, advice and counsel to all school, state- institutional, free and public libraries, and to all communities in the state which may propose to establish libraries...".
 This includes advising library boards regarding the operation and maintenance of public libraries.
-WVLC is statutorily authorized to administer state and federal programs and funds for West Virginia public libraries.
-The agency's vision is to see all citizens of West Virginia served by adequately funded libraries, in suitable facilities, offering a variety of materials, services, and programs to meet their diverse informational, educational, and recreational needs.
+The agency is statutorily authorized to administer state and federal programs and funds for West Virginia public libraries.